 - 2 cups chopped leek (about 1 medium)

-- 10 cups vegan chicken stock (or vegetable stock, see note 2)
+- 10 cups vegan chicken broth (or vegetable broth, see note 2)

 - 2 tablespoons nutritional yeast